Image source:

 Export and Import Details

-Exports: Bolivia is active in exporting dairy products, amounting to around 10,000 tons annually, including cheese and milk powder.
-Within the Andean Community, countries like Colombia are key importers, particularly for the 7,000 tons of milk powder.
+Exports: Bolivia is proactive in exporting dairy products, totaling about 10,000 tons annually, which includes cheese and milk powder.
+Notably, within the Andean Community, countries such as Colombia are leading importers, particularly for the 7,000 tons of milk powder exported.

-Imports: The nation imports approximately 7,000 tons of powdered milk each year, facilitated by CAN trade agreements.
+Imports: On the flip side, Bolivia imports approximately 7,000 tons of powdered milk each year, facilitated by trade agreements established under CAN.

 Significant Events in Bolivia's Dairy Industry